Build agents with the th file

 • Type: Dictionary

-• Description: A dictionary of variables used in the prompt.
+• Description: A dictionary of variables used in the system_prompt.
 You can define default values for these variables.
-Ensure that the variable names match those used in the prompt.
+Ensure that the variable names match those used in the system_prompt.

 Example: